Frequently Asked Questions About Divorce & Family Law

-Without your consent or a court order the other parent should not be able to leave the country with your child(ren) and will likely be stopped at border services.
-Sometimes, an emergency order must be sought to ensure that the children are not removed from the country without your consent.
+Without your consent or a court order the other parent should not be able to leave the country with your child(ren).
+Sometimes, an emergency order may be sought to ensure that the children are not removed from the country without your consent.
 It is important to bring such an application to the court for an order without delay when such a situation presents itself.
 The lawyers at Bortolussi Family Law can help you act quickly and efficiently to prevent the removal of your children from the country.

 Parents must agree on whether the children will spend their time primarily with one parent, with the other parent having access/visiting rights to (parenting time with) the children or whether the parents will share time more equally.
 If the parents cannot agree on how much time the children will spend in each household, the court will impose that decision on them after considering many factors which affect the child’s best interests.
 These may include the parents’ availability, ability and willingness to care for the children, as well as the parents’ ability and willingness to communicate effectively with one another.

 If you lived together for at least 3 years, you may have a claim for spousal support.
 If you and your partner had a child, you must have been in a relationship of some permanence to entitled to spousal support.
 Child support however is always payable whether the parents are common law or married spouses.

 As a common law spouse, you have a right to your own property and part of the property you hold jointly.
 You may also have some rights to property held solely in your spouse’s name, depending on the circumstances.
 At Bortolussi Family Law, we will go over your situation with you in detail to ensure you are aware of all your entitlements as a common law partner.